caiostringari/deepwaves/README.md

 **Output:**

-For standard variable names, see [Appendix I: Standard Variable Names](#6-appendix-i--standard-variable-names)
+For standard variable names, see [Standard Variable Names](#6-standard-variable-names)

 The output is this script is a comma-separated value (csv) file.
 It looks like this (note the sub-pixel precision):